Will-ALVIDI/cppStartingKit-Guide/README.md

 This guide covers the key points to start using Sublime Text 3 for C++ projects under Windows 7 x64 environment.
 Things are pretty much the same depending on your version of Sublime Text and your operating system.

-I created this project because as a beginner in programming I hope it is easier to have all the necessary informations centralized and uniformly documented.
+I created this project because as a beginner in programming I think it is easier to have all the necessary informations centralized and uniformly documented.

 I sincerly hope that you will find here relevant informations.